 Most suction cleaners have a device that snaps onto the throat of the cleaner, to keep it from getting stuck on steps.
 This is an aftermarket item for some cleaners.

-If your cleaner is getting stuck on/under your pool ladder, you may consider installing a Ladder Guard Kit and if it sticks on a raised main drain cover, look at the UniCover, which creates a smooth transition from floor to drain.
+If your cleaner is getting stuck on or under your pool ladder, you may consider installing a Ladder Guard Kit and if it sticks on a raised main drain cover, look at the UniCover, which creates a smooth transition from floor to drain.

 Pressure Pool Cleaner Does Not Move